You are here: Home » German Immigration Lawyer for Private & Business Clients » How to Get German Citizenship: German Immigration Lawyer Advice

 • Can earn a living for himself and his family without recourse to social assistance or unemployment benefit,

-• Has sufficient knowledge of German: for adults, language level B1 is required, for those under 16 years of age, language development appropriate to their age,
+• Has sufficient knowledge of German: language level B1 is required for adults.
+For those under 16 years of age, language development appropriate to their age,

 • Has not been convicted of any criminal offence,